• Current alerts (1) Click to view

 The type and style of residential dwellings within Gwelup varies considerably, ranging from early market garden cottages to recently designed two-storey developments.
 New subdivisions, including Karrinyup Waters and Settlers Green, contain modern, architecturally-designed homes while along North Beach Road there are remnants of older, rural-style housing, which is gradually being renovated or replaced by new developments.

-Gwelup has significant areas of public open space scattered throughout the residential area, offering meeting places and recreational opportunities for the local and wider community.
+Gwelup has 35ha of public open space, which includes seven local open spaces, two community open spaces and one regional open space.
+These significant public open space areas are scattered throughout the residential area, offering meeting places and recreational opportunities for the local and wider community.

 Lake Gwelup preserves a significant part of the natural environment and its position was first recorded by the Land Department in 1878 where, on early surveys, it was marked as a swamp.
 The lake allows for passive recreation and there are also tennis courts and cycle paths located on the Lake Gwelup Reserve.